Chemin de fer de Petite Ceinture: I - Syndicated Chemin de Fer de Ceinture (Rive Droite)

-II - the Ouest Company's Paris – Auteuil passenger line
+II - Ouest Company's Paris–Auteuil passenger line

-The just-constructed 'Courcelles' Paris-Auteuil (Petite Ceinture) train station in 1854, over the trench holding the rails and quays it serves, isolated in the countryside just to the inside of Paris's fortification defences.
+Recently constructed Courcelles Paris-Auteuil (Petite Ceinture) train station, 1854, over the trench holding the rails and quays it served, isolated in the countryside just inside Paris's fortification defences.

 The Pereire-owned Ouest company requested and obtained the government railway concession that 'extended the ceinture railway through Batignolles and Auteuil' in 1852.
-This line was planned as a passenger-only service created mainly for the Parisian bourgeoisie destined for their country homes to the south-west of the city, and had nothing at all to do with the freight-only Ceinture line, but the government indicated in the concession agreement that the line was to be "an extension of the Chemin de fer de Ceinture".
-Leaving the Gare Saint-Lazare rails just to the north of the station, the 'Paris–Auteuil' line arced west, passed through the town of Batignolles, then followed the inside of Paris' fortifications to the south with several stops before its terminus in the town of Auteuil.
+This line was planned as passenger-only service created mainly for the Parisian bourgeoisie travelling to their country homes south-west of the city, and had nothing to do with the freight-only Ceinture line, although the government indicated in the concession agreement that the line was to be 'an extension of the Chemin de fer de Ceinture'.
+Leaving the Gare Saint-Lazare rails just to the north of the station, the Paris–Auteuil line arced west, passed through the town of Batignolles, then followed the interior of Paris fortifications to the south with several stops before its terminus in the town of Auteuil.

-In an effort to avoid blocking traffic (like the Ceinture Rive Droite did), it was built below ground level for most of its 9.5 km length, an endeavour that required the construction of 14 bridges across its entrenched path.
-Besides its rue St-Lazare embarcadère terminus (also serving the Ouest company's other lines), the line had five stations: Pont-Cardinet (an SNCF station today), Courcelles (today's Pereire–Levallois RER C station), Neully–Porte Maillot, Avenue de l'Impératrice (Avenue Foch), Passy (Avenue Henri-Martin) and Auteuil (unused today).
+In an effort to avoid blocking traffic as the Ceinture Rive Droite did, the Auteuil passenger line was built below ground level for most of its 9.5-km (5.9-mi) length, an endeavour that required construction of 14 bridges across its entrenched path.
+Besides its Rue St-Lazare embarcadère terminus, also serving the Ouest company's other lines, the line had five stations: Pont-Cardinet (an SNCF station today); Courcelles (today's Pereire–Levallois RER C station); Neully–Porte Maillot; Avenue de l'Impératrice (Avenue Foch); Passy (Avenue Henri-Martin); and Auteuil (unused today).
 The Paris–Auteuil passenger line was inaugurated on 2 May 1854.